MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-authenticator-passkey.md

 ## Enforce Authenticator passkey sign-in

-You can use either a built-in phishing-resistant authentication strength or create a custom authentication strength to make users sign in with a passkey when they access a sensitive resource.
-The following steps explain how to create a Conditional Access policy that
+To make users sign in with a passkey when they access a sensitive resource, you must do one of the following: 1) use a built-in phishing-resistant authentication strength, or 2) create a custom authentication strength.

+The following steps explain how to create a Conditional Access policy.

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as a Conditional Access Administrator.
 1. Browse to **Protection** > **Authentication methods** > **Authentication strengths**.
 1. Select **New authentication strength**.
 1. Provide a descriptive **Name** for your new authentication strength.
 1. Optionally provide a **Description**.
-1. Select **Passkeys (FIDO2)** and then click **Advanced options**.
+1. Select **Passkeys (FIDO2)** and then select **Advanced options**.
 1. Add AAGUIDs for Authenticator passkey:

    - de1e552d-db1d-4423-a619-566b625cdc84